showSidebars ==

 Putting housing policy effects into perspective

 Given the limited land resources in Singapore, short-term policy interventions are key to managing the demand for public housing in the islandstate.
-In one research, Prof Yang applied the spatial econometrics technique to examine the short-term impact of home purchase restrictions in Singapore.
+In one research, Yang applied the spatial econometrics technique to examine the short-term impact of home purchase restrictions in Singapore.

 In August 2013, the Singapore government introduced a new rule in which permanent resident (PR) households must wait three years from the date of obtaining PR status before they can purchase resale public housing flats.
-Using quarterly housing data over Q4 of 2012 to Q2 of 2014, Prof Yang found that public housing prices decreased by three to five per cent in the four quarters following policy implementation.
+Using quarterly housing data over Q4 of 2012 to Q2 of 2014, Yang found that public housing prices decreased by three to five per cent in the four quarters following policy implementation.
 However, the transaction volume did not change.
 “What this shows is that the effects are likely driven by a decrease in the housing demand and the inelastic housing supply in the short run – and not directly caused by the new policy itself.
 From this example, we can also show that econometrics models that ignore spatial and dynamic effects can overestimate policy effects.”

-On what excites him about spatial econometrics, Prof Yang shares that it is the process of gaining knowledge and creation that motivates him to keep going.
+On what excites him about spatial econometrics, Yang shares that it is the process of gaining knowledge and creation that motivates him to keep going.

 “Of course, I am happy when my papers get accepted, recognised, or when they gain traction.
 But more importantly, what gives my work purpose is the fact that it has real policy implications and the potential to help policymakers understand the social phenomena more deeply,” he says.